For 2019, DANIEL SMITH has created a New Signature Series of 6 gorgeous Grays, as well as a new PrimaTek and Gray Titanium!

 The mineral for our Red Jasper Genuine comes from India’s Gwalior region and is colored a rich red from iron.
 Historically it was often carved as amulets, vases and other decorative items.
 India’s red jasper was one of stones used to beautifully embellish the Taj Mahal with other semi-precious stones that were carved and inlaid into the white marble in curvilinear flower forms.
 The flowers formed from red jasper are a vivid red and contrast beautifully with the green jade stems and leaves against the white marble.
 Spiritually, red jasper is associated with the base or root chakra and helps to ground and energize/heal the body and provide balance and protection.

-These 8 New DANIEL SMITH, 15 ml Watercolors will be available soon, please watch for them at your favorite art supply store!
+These 8 New DANIEL SMITH, 15 ml Watercolors are now available, please ask for them at your favorite art supply store!